telerik/xaml-docs/controls/radchartview/features/annotations/annotations-provider.md

 	</telerik:RadCartesianChart.AnnotationsProvider>
 {{endregion}}

-You can find a runnable code that demonstrates the descriptor selector in the [How to use AnnotationsProvider](#how-to-use-annotationsprovider) section of this article.
+You can find a runnable code example that demonstrates the descriptor selector in the [How to use AnnotationsProvider](#how-to-use-annotationsprovider) section of this article.

-## Using the AnnotationCreated event
+## Using the AnnotationCreated Event

 The __AnnotationCreated__ event allows you to set up or modify the created annotations at runtime.
 Also, you can use the event to replace the created annotation with a new one.

-As *Example 5* and *Example 6* demonstrate you can use the event to create an annotation and let the provider to add it in the chart's Annotations collection.
+As *Example 5* and *Example 6* demonstrate, you can use the event to create an annotation and let the provider add it in the chart's Annotations collection.

 The event arguments are of type __ChartAnnotationCreatedEventArgs__ and expose the following properties:
 * __Annotation__: A property of type __ChartAnnotation__ that holds the created annotation.